 “The Russian military industry has risen from the ruins,” said Vadim Kozyulin, a military expert from the Moscow PIR Analytical Center.
 “The military balance can be ensured only by Russian nuclear power, which is not as expensive to maintain as it seems to many”.

-But although Russian conventional forces do not produce the impression of nuclear forces, there are some areas in which Russia is superior to the rest.
+But although Russian ordinary forces do not make such an impression as nuclear, there are some areas in which Russia is superior to the rest.
 Among them - aviation, air defense, submarines and electronic warfare.

 Weapons Soviet-era design bureaus are still well known throughout the world.
 The Russian aviation industry, for example, benefits greatly from exporting its products to non-Western countries, which buy efficient fighters from it cheaper than Western models.
 China today spends more on defense than Russia, but still buys equipment and modern weapons from it.

 According to many experts, attempts to compare the US and Russian armed forces are similar to the comparison of apples and oranges.
 The Russians have completely different strategic goals, and the structure of the Russian armed forces is being built accordingly.
 Russia considers itself a land power, affecting vast territories stretching from the interior of Eurasia to Eastern Europe, Central Asia, and possibly to the Middle East and Asia-Pacific.
 It has good opportunities for the implementation of the military concept, known as “blocking access / blocking the zone”.

 “The United States and Russia are striving for different things,” says Galeotti.
 “Russians do not intend to compete with us on equal terms.”
 The main thing for them is prohibition. ” For example, he continues, “if you look at the US Navy, they are in many ways superior to the Russian navy.
 In Russian, the majority of ships - the Soviet legacy.
 But in a certain sense it does not matter, because Russia is not going to send them to different parts of the world’s ocean. ”